Natan Schulte: 2021 Season

 After a year off due to the cancellation of the 2020 season due to COVID, Schulte made his return against Marcin Held on April 23, 2021 at PFL 1.
 He lost the bout via unanimous decision.

 Schulte was originally set to face Mikhail Odintsov on June 20, 2021 at PFL 4, however Odintsov pulled out of the bout due to injury and was replaced by Raush Manfio, in turn after bout cancellations on the card, Schulte was instead booked against undefeated Alexander Martinez.
 Schulte won the close bout via split decision.

 2022 Season

 To start off the 2022 LW season, Schulte faced eventual 2022 Champion Olivier Aubin-Mercier on April 23, 2022 at PFL 1.
 He lost the close bout via split decision.

 In the second regular season bout, Schulte faced Marcin Held on June 17, 2022 at PFL 4.
 He won the bout via unanimous decision, but didn't have enough points to advance to the playoffs.

 Schulte faced Jeremy Stephens on November 25, 2022 at PFL 10.
 Schulte won the bout in the second round, submitting Stephens by arm-triangle choke.

+2023 season

+Schulte faced Stevie Ray on April 14, 2023 at PFL 3.
+He won the fight via unanimous decision.

+Schulte faced Raush Manfio on June 23, 2023 at PFL 6.
+Schulte won via a unanimous decision in a fight that saw both men, who openly state to be best friends, refuse to engage.
+Following the fight, PFL suspended both fighters, saying in a statement that "All fighters in their PFL Fight Agreements agree to use their best efforts ... skills and abilities as a professional athlete to compete ... and defeat any opponent.
+It was very clear that Natan and Raush did not meet that contractual standard in yesterday’s bout."